dharmikumbhani/buidl.so-frontend-test/Readme.md

 5. Whatever content you write it doesn't matter mostly all the content is going to come via the backend. so lorem ipsum at most places will do for this test

 ## You will be judged based on
-- How concise your CSS is
+- How concise your CSS is.
 - Amount of css class you had to create to achieve this page.
 - Understanding of how the html code was structured in the initially given file